monk-io/docs/docs/cli/monk.md

 Load template YAML file(s) from disk.

 Will not update a running workload.
-Use update instead.
+Use `update` after `load` to commit changes to the workload that is already running.

 **Flags**